-We will keep data accurate and, where necessary, up to date.
+Data will be kept accurate and up to date.
 Inaccurate data will be rectified or erased when appropriate.

 In addition, when staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
 This will be done in accordance with the company's data retention and disposal procedure and guidance.